 Large Upper Body Circuit Workout:

-Rest as needed between exercises (try to keep it minimal).
+Rest as needed between exercises.
 Rest 1-3 minutes between rounds.
 Complete 2-4 rounds.

 Two Mini Upper Body Circuit Workout: